 We’ve also produced a policy briefing, Universities should be accessible to everyone, with Policy Bristol.

-Jacob Richardson has reviewed the book for Social Review; he calls it, ‘a groundbreaking plan for overhauling the universities system… [a] radical blueprint—making even the dreaming spires of Oxbridge [into] Open Universities.’
+Jacob Richardson reviewed it for Social Review; he calls it, ‘a groundbreaking plan for overhauling the universities system… [a] radical blueprint—making even the dreaming spires of Oxbridge [into] Open Universities.’

 The beautiful cover image is by Thierry Bal.